DearestDreamWish/Spy-codes/README.md

 9 threat, weapon, spy or nine
 Combine numbers and it gets a meaning in context.

+Also:
+All the psychic can be stored differently with the will or control.
+Discipline can help.
+This technique can be used to repair damage.

+When the brain is in a conflict with something external then the brain tries to calm itself in something experienced, whatever it has experienced can make itself calm even ironic things.
+It's like falling back or having a backup.

+Avoidance technique: Stop the drama, be calm.
+Prevent the development of brain drama.
+If it's not possible to stop it, then analyze it and problem solve it.

+Brain breaking.
+If you miss something important in an important situation, forget something important or remember several things at the same time in a disorganized way.

+If you are in doubt and have to choose, the brain can be "split".
+The greater the stress, the greater the division.
+The more choices, the more divisions.

 Meanwhile:
 Thoughts and life stories are planted by cg, Louise and the police.